Pros and Cons to Real Estate Short Sales in Michigan

 In contrast, there are some disadvantages to trying to move forward with a short sale on your home.

 - It can be difficult to get your banking institution or mortgage company to agree to the terms of a short sale.
 The negotiations could use up valuable time to provide other relief that would help you avoid a regular foreclosure.
-We can help you negotiate with lenders to help you achieve your short sale in Michigan.
+We can help you negotiate with lenders to help you achieve your short sale goals.

 - You will not receive any money after the sale of your property.
 Because of the terms of a short sale all of the money brought in by the sale will go to pay the lender.